Nichole Myers-Youngquist, CPDT-KA

 Skylar’s focus has been providing adopted shelter dogs and adopters support and resources, facilitating successful transitions from the shelter to new homes and communities.

 Skylar is passionate about helping dog owners acquire the skills to grow together as a team with their pets using enrichment games and positive reinforcement training.
-He joined the WHS team in 2020.
+He joined the OHS Salem Campus team in 2020.